Suspension 101: Pick the Right Setup for Your Ride

 Tires help get power to the ground, and without the right set, it’s possible to sit in an infinite burnout and not go anywhere.
 But what many don’t understand is that the proper suspension setup is much more important than the right set of shoes.

-If the tires can’t make effective contact with the terrain then they won’t get you anywhere.
+If the best tires for cars can’t make effective contact with the terrain then they won’t get you anywhere.
 Getting the power down (traction on the terrain) is one important thing, ride comfort and safety are others altogether.
-When picking your suspension setup, all three need to be taken into consideration.
+When picking your suspension setup, to get the best off-road suspension all three need to be taken into consideration.
 Most off-road capable vehicles nowadays see much more time on the street than they do on the dirt, so you’ll need to consider how much comfort and performance you’re willing to sacrifice on either terrain in the interest of building a vehicle that best meets all of your specific needs.
 There is not a perfect suspension design that does all things perfectly: It’s a give-and-take situation.
-But that doesn’t mean you can’t have a great riding and performing rig both on and off the highway.
+But you can still find the best suspension for off road that is also a great riding and performing rig both on and off the highway.

-Multiple suspension designs exist, and they all offer certain qualities that make them better for one situation vs. another.
+Multiple suspension designs exist, and they all offer certain qualities that make them better for one situation versus another.
 So to properly set up your rig, you’ll first need to know what’s out there, how they work, what they do well, and what they don’t do well.
-From there you can decide what suspension set up is best for you and how to modify it to better suit your exact needs.
+From there you can decide what suspension setup is best for you and how to modify it to better suit your exact needs.

 Henry Ford used solid axles for his Model T as far back as the early 1920s.
 They were done differently than today with a transversely mounted leaf spring (simply put, a single sideways mounted leaf spring).
-Obviously, it’s no longer a new design as it’s been around for almost a century, having gone through multiple rounds of upgrades and tweaks since inception, but they work great off-road, and even with the decent amount of bump steer they come with, they do fairly well on-road as well.
-Plus, they can handle substantially more weight with fewer problems than other designs.
+Obviously, it’s no longer a new design as it’s been around for almost a century, having gone through multiple rounds of upgrades and tweaks since inception, but they work great off-road, and even with the decent amount of bumpsteer they come with, they do fairly well on-road as well.
+A long travel leaf spring setup can handle substantially more weight with fewer problems than other designs.
 This is why we see solid axles under most SUVs and every sized truck.
 However, suspension systems for solid axles are many, and they all have their own strengths and weaknesses, as well as their individual ways of modifying them for the dirt.

-Factory leaf-sprung rear end on a 2014 Ford Super Duty.
-The main two leafs locate the axle and handle basic operation spring duties; the upper and lower springs are overloads and only come into play when the vehicle is carrying a heavy load.
+With a factory truck leaf spring rearend on a 2014 Ford Super Duty, the main two leaves locate the axle and handle basic operation spring duties.
+The upper and lower springs are overloads and only come into play when the vehicle is carrying a heavy load.

-By far the simplest design and cheapest to modify.
-Leaf springs are just multiple pieces of spring steel (a steel with memory that returns to its original shape after being deformed) stacked in varying widths (rates) or amounts of leafs depending on the need.
+By far the simplest design and cheapest to modify, a long travel leaf spring setup is just multiple pieces of spring steel (a steel with memory that returns to its original shape after being deformed) stacked in varying widths (rates) or amounts of leaves depending on the need.
 The axle is mounted to the center of the leaf (in most situations) and the frame secures both eyelets of the spring, one solid mounted and the other with a shackle to allow for suspension travel.
-Stock leafs generally have a main pack which allows for a pleasant ride during normal, unloaded daily driving.
+Stock leaves generally have a main pack, which allows for a pleasant ride during normal, unloaded daily driving.
 Below that spring (and sometimes above it) is an overload spring that takes over when the vehicle is loaded.
 It’s a much more robust spring designed to only come into play when the rig has a large load on/in it.

-Lifting with a leaf sprung suspension is simple; in the rear, blocks can be used which simply put a spacer in the suspension, raising the vehicle by whatever thickness the spacer is although these blocks will create added axle wrap under acceleration, wearing out driveshaft components or worse.
-So, the use of blocks should be kept to just a few inches in lift, anything higher and you should consider getting new leafs made, adding a leaf to your existing pack, or having your existing leafs reached by a qualified shop.
-Adding blocks will give you a stock-like ride with stock-like performance with the benefit of larger tires; adding a leaf will make the ride stiffer, and for the most part will just add more room for tires; re-arching the leafs will generally make the ride stiffer, and again, only add room for more tires.
-Getting new leafs made will make the ride just about whatever you want it to be.
+Suspension lift with a truck leaf spring setup is simple; in the rear, blocks can be used, which simply put a spacer in the suspension, raising the vehicle by whatever thickness the spacer is, although these blocks will create added axle wrap under acceleration, wearing out driveshaft components or worse.
+So, the use of blocks should be kept to just a few inches in lift, anything higher and you should consider getting new leaves made, adding a leaf to your existing pack, or having your existing leaves reached by a qualified shop.
+Adding blocks will give you a stock-like ride with stock-like performance with the benefit of larger tires; adding a leaf will make the ride stiffer, and for the most part will just add more room for tires; re-arching the leaves will generally make the ride stiffer, and again, only add room for more tires.
+Getting new leaves made will make the ride just about whatever you want it to be.

-Lifting or modifying a front leaf sprung rig should only be done with new leafs or with parts designed specifically for the front of a leaf sprung vehicle.
+Lifting or modifying a front leaf spring rig should only be done with new leaves or with parts designed specifically for the front of a leaf spring vehicle.
 Blocks are not a good idea up front.
 There’s just too much of a rotational load on the front end to make them safe at all.

-Drawbacks to leaf sprung solid axles are mainly a lack of “tuneability” when compared to 4 link setups (see 4-Link Section).
+Drawbacks to truck leaf spring solid axles are mainly a lack of “tuneability” when compared to four-link setups (see 4-Link section below).
 Axle wrap is also a concern, but can be taken care of with a set of traction bars fairly easily.

-Pure Performance’s 4-Link design for later model Ford Super Dutys uses a bracket mounted to the factory radius arm mount which gives the new 4-links a place to mount to the truck.
+Pure Performance’s 4-Link design for later model Ford Super Dutys uses a bracket mounted to the factory radius arm mount, which gives the new four-links a place to mount to the truck.
 Spring duties are then taken care of by coils in this instance, with a large reservoir shock controlling it all.

 Ram trucks use this radius arm suspension design.
-It’s very similar to 4-link designs except caster will change as the suspension cycles.
-Carli Suspension’s radius arm setup for the Ford Super Duty includes new arm mounts, coil springs, reservoir shocks, radius arms, a steering stabilizer and more.
-This is one of the higher end suspension systems out there.
+It’s very similar to four-link designs except caster will change as the suspension cycles.
+Carli Suspension’s radius arm setup for the Ford Super Duty includes new arm mounts, coil springs, reservoir shocks, radius arms, a steering stabilizer, and more.
+This is one of the higher-end suspension systems out there.
 This is where it gets interesting.
-4 links, 3 links, radius arm and triangulated link setups are the ultimate way to tune your rig’s suspension.
-A link suspension, similar to those found under late model Jeep Wranglers, Rams, and Ford Super Dutys, consist of multiple solid arms, which connect the axle to the vehicle with some sort of pivoting joint.
+Four links, three links, radius arm, and triangulated link setups are the ultimate way to tune your rig’s suspension.
+A link suspension, similar to those found under late-model Jeep Wranglers, Rams, and Ford Super Dutys, consist of multiple solid arms, which connect the axle to the vehicle with some sort of pivoting joint.
 The axle then can move freely with little restriction within the limits that the links set.
 The solid links will also keep the axle aligned exactly how you want it to be, at any point in the suspensions travel, no matter the engine load.
-Springs (air, coils, coilovers, hydraulic arms, etc) of any type are then used to keep the vehicle at ride height.
+Springs (air, coils, coilovers, hydraulic arms, and so on) of any type are then used to keep the vehicle at ride height.

-Due to the solid links and free choice of shock and spring combos this type of suspension is the most tune-able for any terrain or situation.
-With the right knowledge, it can literally be set up to do just about anything.
-Adjusting things like the angle and/or the length of each link will affect how the vehicle reacts to acceleration, braking, turning, size of terrain, high-speed performance, and low speed performance, etc. If you’ve ever seen an off-road racing Trophy Truck take off from a stop and hit a turn at high speed, you would have noticed the excessive lifting and rolling of the vehicle during both situations.
+Due to the solid links and free choice of shock and spring combos, this type of suspension is the most tuneable for any terrain or situation.
+With the right knowledge, it can literally be set up to do just about anything, which is why it’s one of the best suspensions for off-road.
+Adjusting things like the angle and/or the length of each link will affect how the vehicle reacts to acceleration, braking, turning, size of terrain, high-speed performance, and low-speed performance.
+If you’ve ever seen an off-road racing Trophy Truck take off from a stop and hit a turn at high speed, you would have noticed the excessive lifting and rolling of the vehicle during both situations.
 They were not designed to take corners well at all.
 But, this is an aspect designed and tuned into the suspension.
 Those trucks are made to travel at very high speeds through desert terrain that often includes sections of “whoops” (large repetitive bumps in the road) that are commonly over a few feet tall.
 The suspension is designed to move quickly to keep the tires on the ground as much as possible, maximizing driver control.
-And the rear link setup is usually designed more to load the rear tires allowing for maximum rear end traction.
+And the rear link setup is usually designed more to load the rear tires allowing for maximum rearend traction.
 A rock buggy would have a totally different set of link geometry to help it claw its way over large boulders.
 These are the two extremes.
 Most link setups are designed to be somewhere in between.

-Ford designed the beam suspension design.
+Ford designed the beam suspension.
 It was a revolutionary design when it was released.
-Modifying involves drop down brackets and springs for light to medium off road use.
-All out race systems use new, longer i-beams and radius arms as well as coilover shocks.
+Modifying involves drop-down brackets and springs for light to medium off-road use.
+All out race systems use new, longer I-beams and radius arms as well as coilover shocks.

 Ford’s Twin Beam (I-Beam for 2WD, Twin Traction Beam for 4WD) suspension is a true HD truck suspension and was available in Rangers, Broncos, E-Vans, and F-Series trucks.
-It was originally designed to reduce bump steer in vehicles which had previously used a solid axle, 2WD or 4WD.
-It’s a sort of happy medium between a full solid axle (which handles heavy loads extremely well and works well on the dirt) and A-Arm suspension (which handles great on the road, but not as well with heavy loads or in off road situations).
-Currently, no late model vehicles sold after 2014 use this suspension design; the 2WD E-Vans were the last ones in production.
+It was originally designed to reduce bumpsteer in vehicles that had previously used a solid axle, 2WD, or 4WD.
+It’s a sort of happy medium between a full solid axle (which handles heavy loads extremely well and works well on the dirt) and A-arm suspension (which handles great on the road, but not as well with heavy loads or in off-road situations).
+Currently, no late-model vehicles sold after 2014 use this suspension design; the 2WD E-Vans were the last ones in production.

 Twin Beam suspensions are a favorite of high-speed desert racers due to the ease of getting huge amounts of wheel travel out of them at lesser cost than with A-arm designs.
 Plus, since they were originally designed to handle very heavy loads, the steering and other parts are built robustly enough from the factory to handle harsh desert terrain at very high speeds.
 Drawbacks from this type of suspension design include uneven tire wear and unstable camber throughout the suspension’s range of travel.